We already have a fair idea of everything we can expect from Starfield.

-But is Starfield Multiplayer?
+Can Starfield Be Multiplayer?

 Starfield does come packed with a game system that will procedurally generate worlds and interactions with the main character – you.
 So much so, Bethesda’s vocal about unique gaming experiences.
 Since it’s procedurally generated, 2 players may not have the same story or game experience at the same juncture of their storylines.